virtual-labs/exp-x-ray-diffraction-iitk/experiment/theory.md

  D=Kλ / (βCosθ)<br>
 <!--<img src="img_1.png"><br> -->

-Here, K is the shape factor (0.9 for spherical particles), λ is the wavelength of the Xray, β is the full-width half maxima (FWHM) of the diffraction peak in radians and θ is the Bragg angle.
+Here, K is the shape factor (0.9 for spherical particles), λ is the wavelength of the X-ray, β is the full-width half maxima (FWHM) of the diffraction peak in radians and θ is the Bragg angle.